Environmental Science MS

 Upon completing your application for the Environmental Sciences master's program, you will be assigned at Otter ID.
 With your Otter ID, you are eligible to complete the CSUMB Scholarship Application.
 Completing this general application will qualify you for up to 65 scholarships between $100 and $7500.
-The deadline to apply for 2021 - 2022 is February 12, 2021.
+The deadline to apply each year is in early February.

-For priority consideration, submit a Free Application for Federal Student Aid (FAFSA) before March 2, 2021.
+For priority consideration, submit a Free Application for Federal Student Aid (FAFSA) before March 2 each year.
 All applicants are encouraged to submit a FAFSA application by the priority deadline of March 2 regardless of their application status.
 The sooner your submit your FAFSA, the greater your opportunity of receiving aid.

 Please visit CSUMB's Financial Aid Website for additional information on financial aid, FAFSA, and scholarships.

 To help determine the costs associated with this program, take a look at CSUMB's Cost Calculator.